For the coordination of a social culture

 Ph. © All rights reserved

-Mega and mini manuals
+Mega and Mini Manuals

-Because of their versatility, printed manuals were kept in use and updated for decades, demonstrating to be true long-lasting, sustainable objects.
+Ring binders also demonstrated to be extraordinary practical when there was the need to update the manuals, allowing both to add or remove pages when contents were modified, without reprinting the entire manual.
+Thanks to their versatility, printed manuals were kept in use and updated for decades, demonstrating to be true long-lasting, sustainable objects.
 (There are manuals made of pages printed 25 years apart.)

 The manual of US National Park Service was made of a single foldable poster illustrating the Unigrid, the grid used to structure all the printed matter of NPS.